2 Days in Limerick

 Pop over to King Johns Castle!

-King Johns Castle and the Treaty Stone is located in the city centre, these two attractions are located close to each other.
+King Johns Castle and the Treaty Stone are located in the city centre, these two attractions are located close to each other.
 King Johns Castle is on Nicholas Street in Limerick, the castle is an old medieval castle now turned into a tourist attraction and major visitor centre.
-The castle is free to visit from the outside, its in a hugely important area in terms of the history of Limerick.
+The castle is FREE to visit from the outside, its in a hugely important area in terms of the history of Limerick.

 See the article on Visit King John’s Castle in Limerick here!

 There is an old Gothic style Toll House located across from King John’s Castle if you’re into old Gothic-style buildings, this Toll House dates back to the 1840s and was used as a toll house charging fees in the old days to pass-through the toll!